 As with many plastic surgery procedures, a patient may elect to have a follow-up procedure many years in the future.

 In my experience, some patients return for a second facelift between 8 and 15 years after their original facelift, with an overall average of 10-12 years.
+That seems to be backed up by a study reported in Plastic and Reconstructive Surgery.
 However, approximately 5% of my patients (all in an older age group) have enough laxity at the time of surgery that the inevitable partial relaxation that occurs in the first 6 months allows them to benefit from an early second facelift.
 You can read more about the early second facelift in this journal article.

 During your consultation, we’ll be able to discuss these factors together, to help you feel confident in your decision to undergo a facelift.
 In the meantime, I encourage you to visit my before-and-after gallery to see some of the results I’ve provided patients.